switch-model/Switch-USA-PG-ReEDS/README.md

 cd switch
 switch solve --inputs-dir in/2030/p1 --outputs-dir out/2030/p1
 ```

+(If you are using PowerShell in Windows, you will need to type `switch.exe` to
+avoid a conflict with its built-in `switch` command.
+You can get around this by
+going to File > Preferences > Settings and changing "Terminal Integrated Default
+Profile: Windows" to "Command Prompt".)

 This works well for foresight cases or single-period cases, which only have one
 model to solve per case.
 However, for the myopic cases, it is necessary to solve